faithfulco/mlran/README.md

 # mlran
-MLRan: A Ransomware Behavioural Dataset for Machine Learning
+MLRan: A Behavioural Dataset for Ransomware Analysis and Detection